cuthbertLab/music21/music21/doc/moduleDuration.rst

 **tuplets**

-    Return a list of Tuplet objects
+    Return a tuple of Tuplet objects

 **quarterLength**